Chillandchat/chatscript/README.md

 ![](https://img.shields.io/github/repo-size/chillandchat/cli) ![](https://img.shields.io/github/v/release/chillandchat/cli) ![](https://img.shields.io/github/issues-pr-closed/chillandchat/cli) ![](https://img.shields.io/github/issues-pr-raw/chillandchat/cli) [![CodeQL](https://github.com/Chillandchat/cli/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/Chillandchat/cli/actions/workflows/codeql-analysis.yml)

 This is the the official Chill&chat CLI for communicating with the Chill&chat API server, using this CLI you may create and program bots in Chill&chat.
-Please note that this CLI is still under development and will be released soon.
-Meanwhile, just note that the code may be unstable and prone to bugs/issues.
-Stay tuned for further changes and updates!
+Create interactive bots with Javascript and deploy with a click.

+### Docs
+The CLI documentation can be found in the wiki or by clicking [here](https://github.com/Chillandchat/cli/wiki)

 ### License